QuantumBFS/Yao.jl/README.md

 - **Easy to Use**
   - As a white-box simulator, rather than using a black box, users will be aware of what their simulation are doing right through the interface.
   - **Hierarchical APIs** from **low abstraction quantum operators** to **highly abstract** circuit block objects.

+## Motivation

+The study of variational quantum algorithms is gaining popularity.
+Variational quantum optimization algorithms like quantum circuit Born machine ([QCBM](https://arxiv.org/abs/1804.04168)), quantum approximate optimization algorithm ([QAOA](http://arxiv.org/abs/1411.4028)), variational quantum eigensolver ([VQE](https://doi.org/10.1038/ncomms5213)) and quantum circuit learning ([QCL](http://arxiv.org/abs/1803.00745)) et. al. are promising for near term quantum devices.
+These algorithms require the flexibility to tune parameters and to leverage circuit patterns such as "arbitrary rotation block" and "CNOT entangler".
+In a departure from traditional simulators and frameworks, we have designed and developed a framework along with an Intermediate Representation (IR) to represent, simulate and manipulate quantum circuits.

+Our design enables:

+* Hierarchical design of quantum algorithms and greater abstraction for quantum circuits
+* Heterogeneous computing
+* Flexibility in dispatch parameters
+* Caching matrix forms to speed up simulation

 ## Architecture